Channel 5 (web series): History

 Following a contract dispute with Doing Things Media over creative control and profit allocation for All Gas No Brakes, Callaghan, Mosher, and Gilbert-Katz ended the business relationship and created Channel 5 in April 2021, launching a Patreon page to support the channel.
 The team purchased a decommissioned news van and new production equipment and released limited edition merchandise in September 2021.

 In December 2022, HBO announced a documentary special about the January 6 United States Capitol attack titled This Place Rules; the special was created by Callaghan and Channel 5 (with production by A24) and released on December 30.
 Previews from the documentary special were uploaded to the Channel 5 YouTube page.

 In early January 2023, shortly after the release of This Place Rules, multiple women accused host Callaghan of sexual misconduct via social media platforms.
-On January 15, Callaghan responded to the allegations on YouTube and expressed that while some stories about him are "not true,” he apologizes for his behavior and plans to seek professional help.
+On January 15, Callaghan responded to the allegations on YouTube and expressed that while some stories about him are "not true," he apologized for his behavior and said he planned to seek professional help.